Stephen Stewart Memorial Middle and High School Invitational

 -

-2015-present - policy & impromptu coach at Leland High School in San Jose (California and some national circuit tournaments)
+2015-2024- policy & impromptu coach at Leland High School in San Jose (California and some national circuit tournaments) + assistance for other events as needed

 -